 I purchase my toltrazuril from Total Toltrazuril.
 Use coupon code TOLT10 to receive 10% off of your order.
 You can use the code as many times as you want, it will not expire.

 Should I mix the Toltrazuril with something to flavor it?

 Can I use Toltrazuril to treat coccidiosis in any age dog?

 Yes!
-It is safe and effective for all ages of dogs.
+It is known to be safe and effective for all ages of dogs.

 Can I give Toltrazuril to a pregnant or nursing female?

 Yes!
 Though I prefer to give after whelping if being used as a preventative.
 This statement is based on anecdotal evidence, only.
 Safety in pregnant and lactating dogs has not been officially evaluated.

 Can I call you and ask you some questions?

 No. I will not speak to you over the phone regarding the treatment or diagnosis of an illness.
 I am not a veterinarian, do not claim to be one, and do not claim to know as much as or more than one.
 This article was written based on personal experience, as well as online research from credible sources.
 The information in this article is not intended to diagnose or treat a serious illness or disease.
 Always verify online medical advice with your board certified veterinarian.
 Thank you!